dolphindb/grafana-datasource-next/README.md

 Grafana is an open-source data visualization web application that excels at dynamically displaying time-series data and supports multiple data sources.
 By configuring connected data sources and writing query scripts, users can display data charts in the browser.

-DolphinDB has developed the Grafana data source plugin (dolphindb-datasource-go), allowing users to interact with DolphinDB by writing query scripts and subscribing to streaming tables on the Grafana dashboard, achieving visualization of DolphinDB time-series data.
+DolphinDB has developed the Grafana data source plugin (dolphindb-datasource-next), allowing users to interact with DolphinDB by writing query scripts and subscribing to streaming tables on the Grafana dashboard, achieving visualization of DolphinDB time-series data.

 <img src='./img/en/demo.png' width='1200'>